dudiharush/observer-pattern-mobx/README.md

 autorun = 1 Observer with multiple Subjects (observables) registration calls.
-We keep a list of subjects in the autorun, so we can unsbscribe the observer from all of them Unlike the simplified version above, where the Subject adds the Observer directly, the Subject sends itself to the Observer, and the observer is not only calling the register (add Dependancy) of the Subject, but first it adds the subject to a subjects list, so we can unsubscribe the observer from all the subjects.
+We keep a list of subjects in the autorun, so we can unsbscribe the observer from all of them Unlike the simplified version above, where the Subject adds the Observer directly, the Subject sends itself to the Observer, and the observer is not only calling the register (add Subject) of the Subject, but first it adds the subject to a subjects list, so we can unsubscribe the observer from all the subjects.

 Steps: